For contact and event information, visit Skyhub

 Diné Club is for everyone, if you're from the city or the rez, come hang out and dive deeper into what it means to be native on campus.
 The Diné Club at Fort Lewis College, promotes cultural diversity through our own culture as well as other rich cultures of the Southwest.

 Indigenous Society of Psychologists is an organization with the intent of creating supportive relationships that provide a professional network within the field of Psychology.
 Our members work together to raise awareness for the mental health conditions that impact indigenous communities.
 The educational resources we share further advance our understanding of Psychology, and our communal support gives students the tools they need to become leaders.

-Pueblo Alliance is an on-campus club dedicated to cultivating Native American Pueblo identity her at Fort Lewis College.
+Pueblo Alliance is an on-campus club dedicated to cultivating Native American Pueblo identity here at Fort Lewis College.

 We are committed to bringing together diverse groups of students to network, share, and learn about the rich culture and identity of the 21 Indigenous Pueblos throughout the southwest.

-Our mission is to work together to organize fun, exciting events on campus, and give students the opportunity to get to know one another in an atmosphere that celebrates the values of community, pueblo style.
-Our biggest event, 'The Annual Feast Day', is one in which we invite various pueblo dance groups, host keynote speakers, provide workshops, and cater guests with awesome cultural foods!
-Come join us!!
+Our mission is to work together to organize fun, exciting events on campus and allow students to get to know one another in an atmosphere that celebrates the values of community, pueblo style.
+Our biggest event, 'The Annual Feast Day,' is one in which we invite various Pueblo dance groups, host keynote speakers, provide workshops, and cater to guests with excellent cultural foods!
+Join us!!

 The Society for Advancement of Chicanos/Hispanics and Native Americans in Science (SACNAS) is a society of scientists dedicated to fostering the success of Chicano/Hispanic and Native American scientists from college student to professionals to attain advanced degrees, career, and positions of leadership in science.